evanrubel/nodule_volumes/README.md

 # nodule_volumes

+## Description

+We present `nodule_volumes`, an open-source repository to segment and track lung nodules in longitudinal CT scans in order to assess nodule growth over time.

 ## TODOs
 [] Figure out the conda environment `nodule_volumes` --> freeze the requirements for reproducibility [] Change CSV to JSON (nlst_10000T0 -> full path to dicom series directory)